iamharsh/TheExternals/README.md

 # TheExternals
-It will be the external java files which will capture the in bulk and process it further.
+It will be the external java files which will capture the dataset in bulk and process it further.